Maryann-Chidera/Bank-Churn-Customer-Analysis-Python-Project/ReadMe.md

 Demographics-Based Recommendations
 Gender

-Men are slightly more likely to leave.
-Create personalized offers for male customers.
+Female are slightly more likely to leave.
+Create personalized offers for female customers.
 Collect feedback to understand their needs better.
 Geography

 More customers leave from Germany.
 Survey German customers to find out why.
 Offer local deals or improve customer support in that region.